Pomax/BezierInfo-2/docs/chapters/bsplines/content.en-GB.md

 - for Bézier curves, the curve is defined as an interpolation of points, but:
 - for B-Splines, the curve is defined as an interpolation of *curves*.

+In fact, let's look at that again, but this time with the base curves shown, too.
+Each consecutive four points defined one curve:

+<graphics-element title="The components of a B-Spline " width="600" height="300" src="./basic.js" data-show-curves="true"></graphics-element>

 In order to make this interpolation of curves work, the maths is necessarily more complex than the maths for Bézier curves, so let's have a look at how things work.